MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/security-baseline.md

 - Block Flash activation in Office documents
 - Restrict legacy JScript execution for Office

-The "Block Flash activation in Office documents" setting isn't available in any other Administrative template.
+The "Block Flash activation in Office documents" setting is only available in the "MS Security Guide" Administrative template.
 The "Restrict legacy JScript execution for Office" setting is also available as a GPO in the security baseline download, as noted in the previous section.

 These settings appear under Computer Configuration\Policies\Administrative Templates\MS Security Guide in the Group Policy Management Console.